What Lies Beneath a Woman's Heart? A Poem and Prose on Discernment.

 Her words drip with honey, her mind is full of schemes:

-Sweet words and good things come from our lips because we have learned to tell people what they want to hear, while our true motives are hidden in our heart.
+Sweet words drip from our lips because we've learned to tell people what they want to heart while our true motives are hidden in our heart.

 Her ways are devilish and oh, so selfish: